EliteHamster/rock-paper-scissors/UBERLOGIC_IMPLEMENTATION.md

 ## Overview

-Successfully implemented a sophisticated "UberLogic" AI mode that combines multiple learning strategies to create the most effective Rock-Paper-Scissors opponent.
+Successfully implemented a sophisticated "UberLogic" AI mode that uses a **Dynamic Weighted Voting System**.
+It acts like a "Committee of Experts" where multiple strategies cast weighted votes to determine the most likely outcome.

 ## Key Features